19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deity Mechanics/Air Life Deity.md

 ### Heresy

-Leaving Deity's faith grants you a heretic's exile.
+Leaving Their faith grants you a heretic's exile.

 You cannot benefit from [Their Boons](Air%20Life%20Deity.md#Their%20Boons) until you complete a quest of Their choosing.